Unidentified Human Remains and the True Nature of Love: Plot

 Using and subverting elements of various genres, including thriller, situation comedy and grade-B horror film, the piece is written with cynical humor, but is serious in tone.
 A group of friends, both old & new, live their lives in a Canadian Metropolis.
 David & Candy are two roommates looking for love, perhaps in the wrong places.
 Bernie is David's best friend.
 Kane is David's coworker.
 Jeri is a lesbian that Candy meets.
 Rick is a bartender, with a secret, who takes an interest in Candy.
-Benita is a psychic whose talents feature heavily in the last moments of the film.
+Benita is a psychic dominatrix whose talents feature heavily in the last moments of the play.
 As the action happens around the group of friends, a serial killer is making victims of various women in the city.

 Production history

 First presented by Alberta Theatre Projects at the playRites '89 Festival in Calgary, Alberta, Unidentified Human Remains was immediately controversial for its violence, nudity, frank dialogue, and sexual explicitness.
-It nevertheless received critical acclaim; it was named one of the 10 best plays of the year by TIME.
+It nevertheless received critical acclaim; it was named one of the 10 best plays of 1991 by TIME.

+In 1989, revived again in 1990, Toronto Crow's Theatre mounted a production starring Brent Carver as David.
 The Royal Manitoba Theatre Centre's 1992 production starred Erica Ehm as Benita and Derek Aasland as Kane.
 Over the next 15 years, productions in many languages have been mounted from New York City to Japan.
 In November 2004, a 15th anniversary revival of the piece took place in Calgary, Alberta.